Discover Spectacular Series for All Ages!

 An engaging series of picture books about wildlife conservation and the ramifications of species extinction.
 Williams’s simple text and vivid illustrations imagine a world without certain animals, and allow inquiring young minds to learn about our beautiful planet and the delicate balance of various ecosystems.

-“A solid addition to the climate-change canon for those interested in saving a fragile world,” says Kirkus Reviews.
+“A solid addition to the climate-change canon for those interested in saving a fragile world,”— Kirkus Reviews

 Sparkella by Channing Tatum, Kim Barnes